 Preferences matter; if you want to study a particular course at UC, make sure you list that course as your 1st preference in your UAC application.

-Bonus points are awarded by UAC and by institutions depending on your individual circumstances.
-A total of 20 bonus points are available to be added to your raw ATAR to give you an adjusted selection rank.
+Adjustment factors are points awarded by UAC and by institutions depending on your individual circumstances.
+A total of 20 adjustment factors are available to be added to your raw ATAR to give you an adjusted selection rank.

-UC also awards a maximum of 5 additional bonus points to identified ‘University Priority Groups’ such as Indigenous students, ADF personnel and reservists and elite athletes.
+UC also awards a maximum of 5 adjustment factors to identified ‘University Priority Groups’ such as Indigenous students, ADF personnel and reservists and elite athletes.

 An ATAR is a rank between 0.00 and 99.95 and is a measure of a student’s overall academic achievement in relation to that of other students.